IRMVLab/RegFormer/README.md

 <img src="pipeline2.png">

 ## NEWS
-We update the settings of RegFormer on the Nuscenes dataset in Regformer_Nuscenes branch.
+We update the settings of RegFormer on the Nuscenes dataset in RegFormer_NuScenes branch.

 ## Installation
 Our model only depends on the following commonly used packages.